 A life insurance policy through The Standard also entitles you to travel assistance.

 You can choose to buy additional life insurance through the optional life insurance plan.
-Additional coverage of one, two, three or four times your annual salary with a maximum benefit of $500,000 is available.
+Additional coverage of one, two, three or four times your annual salary with a maximum benefit of $750,000 is available.
 New and current employees must submit evidence of insurability for 4x salary and any coverage over $500,000.
 Coverage reduces at age 70 to 65% of the amount of life insurance you had prior to age 70 and then at age 75 reduces to 50%.

 You can change your beneficiaries for Basic Life Insurance, Dependent Life Insurance and Accidental Death & Dismemberment Insurance in Workday.

 Or you can complete the Group Benefits Change Form.
 Complete the first section including employee name and birthdate and the Beneficiary Changes section at the bottom of the form.
 Sign, date and send the completed form to Human Resources.

 Employees have 31 days from their benefits-eligible appointment dates to enroll in Dependent Life Insurance and Optional Life Insurance.
 Enrollments after 31 days from the benefits-eligible appointment date will be subject to Evidence of Insurability requirements.
 To enroll in Dependent Life Insurance and Optional Life Insurance after 31 days:

 - Go to the Workday App and go to Benefits and then click on the tab My Beneficiaries to complete your enrollment.
 This beneficiary election will replace any paper forms you have completed.

 - In lieu of enrolling in coverage using Workday, you can complete a Group Benefits Change Form and return it to Human Resources.